datacite/blog/source/posts/datacite-mds-stack.html.md

 In the MDC initiative we track data citations in the scholarly literature, focussing on datasets registered with DataCite and publications registered with Crossref.

 ### Event Data
 We use the joint Crossref/DataCite Event Data service to exchange information about connections between publications and datasets, contributed via Crossref and DataCite members and the metadata they register.
-These connections are also made available to all other users via a [Scholix](http://www.scholix.org/)-compliant REST API.
-In the previous MDC project the Event Data service was expanded to include data usage stats and make reporting easier for DataCite members.
+These connections are also made available via a [Scholix](http://www.scholix.org/)-compliant REST API.
+In the previous MDC project the Event Data service was expanded to include data usage stats and make retrieving information easier for DataCite members.

 ### Data Usage Reports
 DataCite members and repositories upload monthly reports about data usage to DataCite using a standard format ([COUNTER Code of Practice for Research Data Usage Metrics](https://www.projectcounter.org/counter-code-practice-research-data-usage-metrics-release-1/) and protocol ([SUSHI](https://www.projectcounter.org/code-of-practice-sections/sushi/)).
 COUNTER Code of Practice for Research Data Usage Metrics and the DataCite usage reports API were developed in the previous MDC project.

 ### GraphQL API
-The DataCite GraphQL API built in the EC-funded [FREYA](https://www.project-freya.eu/en) project brings together all the above information in a single API that supports the complex queries needed for retrieving data citation information.
+The DataCite GraphQL API built in the EC-funded [FREYA](https://www.project-freya.eu/en) project brings together all the above information in a single API that supports the complex queries typically needed for retrieving aggregated data citation information.

 ### Jupyter Notebooks
 We use Jupyter notebooks to analyze and visualize the information made available in the GraphQL API, and have developed documentation, demos, and training material with our partners in the FREYA project.